zetc0de/zetc0de.github.io/_posts/2018-05-08-Install-OpenVPN-dan-konfigurasi-di-Centos-7.md

 ---
 layout: post
-title: "Install OpenVPN dan Konfigurasi di Centos 7"
+title: "How To Install And Configure OpenVPN In Centos 7"
 date: 2018-04-15 23:52
 categories: openvpn
 ---